Demand Side Response (DSR)

 We work closely with you to help determine the level at which you can participate without disrupting your normal operations.
 You set the limits and based on this instruction we will come up with a DSR solution for you to consider, tailored to your business needs.
 These parameters can then be adjusted periodically as your knowledge of your DSR capability improves with experience.

 7. Is it possible to participate by controlling assets manually?

-Under certain Demand Side Response schemes – such as in the Capacity Market where 4 hours’ notice is given prior to an event – it is feasible to participate by manually controlling your assets if this is desirable, whereas other schemes require a response time that is only attainable through an automatic system – such as Frequency Response schemes, which require delivery within seconds.
-Our platform is deisgned to enable your assets to respond automatically to signals from the National Grid, opening up a wide range of DSR schemes to your business.
+Under certain DSR schemes – such as in the Capacity Market where 4 hours’ notice is given prior to an event – it is feasible to participate by manually controlling your assets if this is desirable, whereas other schemes require a response time that is only attainable through an automatic system – such as Frequency Response schemes, which require delivery within seconds.
+Our platform is designed to enable your assets to respond automatically to signals from National Grid, opening up a wide range of DSR schemes to your business.

 8. Will my business lose control over its processes?

 Some businesses find that they can participate in DSR by shifting energy intensive processes to times when demand is lower, while other businesses will have processes that can be paused for a certain period without having any impact on the quality of their product or service.
 DSR rewards flexibility and you retain control by defining the parameters of your participation and setting the limits of your flexibility.
 For schemes that do not require a rapid response, you may opt to control your assets manually.

 9. What happens during a Demand Side Response event?